FEniCS/dolfinx/demo/documented/maxwell-eigenvalues/python/demo_maxwell-eigenvalues.py.rst

 This is a subtle matter connected to the stability theory of mixed finite element methods.
 See `this paper <http://umn.edu/~arnold/papers/icm2002.pdf>`_ for details.

-While the Nedelec elements behave stably for any mesh, the failure of the Lagrange elements differs on different sorts of meshes.
+While the Nédélec elements behave stably for any mesh, the failure of the Lagrange elements differs on different sorts of meshes.
 Here we compute with two structured meshes, the first obtained from a :math:`40\times 40` grid of squares by dividing each with its positively-sloped diagonal, and the second the crossed mesh obtained by dividing each subsquare into four using both diagonals.